john32b/romdj/README.md

 - Can process each input file in **parallel**, so the more threads the faster *(set with parameter -p)*.

-- Option to generate a detailed **report** file after an operation.
+- :star: Supports skipping the header portion on files *(Works with the NES no-intro set)*

 - Supports reading archives with **multiple roms** inside them.

-- Scans all files in an input dir *(except common extensions, like images and executables)*, and **checks file hashes** against the database, so it can **identify rom files** no matter their name or extension.
+- Scans all files in an input dir *(except common extensions, like images and executables)*, and **checks file checksum** against the database, so it can **identify rom files** no matter their name or extension.

 ![visual example](media/file_example.png)
 > Visual Example: Rom files will be identified, and then created with proper names to a format of your choice *(zip,7z or raw)*